RaulPPelaez/Naga_KeypadMapper/README.md

 ## UNINSTALLATION

-To uninstall you need to run `sh uninstall.sh`.
+To uninstall you need to run `naga -uninstall` .